01-edu/public/subjects/alphamirror.md

-# alphamirror
+## alphamirror
-## Instructions
+### Instructions

-Write a program called alpha_mirror that takes a string and displays this string after replacing each alphabetical character by the opposite alphabetical character, followed by a newline.
+Write a program called alphamirror that takes a string as argument and displays this string after replacing each alphabetical character with the opposite alphabetical character.

+The case of the letter stays the same, for example :

 'a' becomes 'z', 'Z' becomes 'A'
 'd' becomes 'w', 'M' becomes 'N'

-and so on.

-Case is not changed.
+The final result will be followed by a newline.

-If the number of arguments is not 1, display only a newline.
+If the number of arguments is not 1, the program will display only a newline.

-And its output :
+Example of output :

 ```console
 student@ubuntu:~/student/alphamirror$ go build